Boyle-Lab/TRACE/README.md

 <count.file>: A file contains processed read counts at each position in regions from <peak_3.file>.
 <slope.file>: A file contains processed deritives at each position in regions from <peak_3.file>.

-run the python script:
+To generat data files using our python script:
 ```
 ./src/dataProcessing.py <peak_3.file> <bam.file> <genome.size> <fasta.file>
 ```
 The default setting will use DNase-seq based prototal.
-To use ATAC-seq data instead, include --ATAC-seq argument and choose from pe (pair-end) and se (single-end).
-If you have preferred output directory and name, set argument --prefix.
+To use ATAC-seq data instead, include ```--ATAC-seq``` argument and choose from pe (pair-end) and se (single-end).
+If you have preferred output directory and name, set argument ```--prefix```.

 To build an intial HMM model: